kataras/iris/_examples/routing/README.md

     // Examples of usage: context.ReadJSON, context.ReadXML.
     //
     // Example: https://github.com/kataras/iris/blob/master/_examples/http_request/read-custom-via-unmarshaler/main.go
+    //
+    // UnmarshalBody does not check about gzipped data.
+    // Do not rely on compressed data incoming to your server.
+The main reason is: https://en.wikipedia.org/wiki/Zip_bomb
+    // However you are still free to read the `ctx.Request().Body io.Reader` manually.
     UnmarshalBody(outPtr interface{}, unmarshaler Unmarshaler) error
     // ReadJSON reads JSON from request's body and binds it to a pointer of a value of any json-valid type.
     //